Forward-Looking Statements and Information

 Disclosure of Oil and Gas Information

-Unless otherwise indicated: (i) reserves and resources estimates in this document have been prepared by internal qualified reserves evaluators in accordance with the Canadian Oil and Gas Evaluation Handbook, have an effective date of December 31, 2016 and represent the Company’s working interest share before royalties; (ii) projected and historical production volumes provided represent the Company’s working interest share before royalties; and (iii) historical production volumes provided are for the year ended December 31, 2016.
+Unless otherwise indicated: (i) reserves estimates have been prepared by internal qualified reserves evaluators in accordance with the Canadian Oil and Gas Evaluation Handbook, have been audited and reviewed by Sproule, an independent qualified reserves auditor, have an effective date of December 31, 2019 and represent the Company’s working interest share; (ii) historical production volumes provided are gross, which represents the total or the Company’s working interest share, as applicable, before deduction of royalties; (iii) all Husky working interest production volumes quoted are before deduction of royalties; and (iv) historical production volumes provided are for the years ended December 31, 2019, 2018 and 2017, as applicable.

-The Company uses the terms barrels of oil equivalent (“boe”), which is consistent with other oil and gas companies’ disclosures, and is calculated on an energy equivalence basis applicable at the burner tip whereby one barrel of crude oil is equivalent to six thousand cubic feet of natural gas.
+The Company uses the term "barrels of oil equivalent" (or "boe"), which is consistent with other oil and gas companies’ disclosures, and is calculated on an energy equivalence basis applicable at the burner tip whereby one barrel of crude oil is equivalent to six thousand cubic feet of natural gas.
 The term boe is used to express the sum of the total company products in one unit that can be used for comparisons.
 Readers are cautioned that the term boe may be misleading, particularly if used in isolation.
-This measure is used for consistency with other oil and gas companies but does not represent value equivalency at the wellhead.
+This measure is used for consistency with other oil and gas companies and does not represent value equivalency at the wellhead.

 Note to U.S. Readers

-The Company reports its reserves and resources information in accordance with Canadian practices and specifically in accordance with National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities, adopted by the Canadian Securities Administrators.
-Because the Company is permitted to prepare its reserves and resources information in accordance with Canadian disclosure requirements, it may use certain terms in that disclosure that U.S. oil and gas companies generally do not include or may be prohibited from including in their filings with the SEC.
+The Company reports its reserves information in accordance with Canadian practices and specifically in accordance with National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities, adopted by the Canadian securities regulators.
+Because the Company is permitted to prepare its reserves information in accordance with Canadian disclosure requirements, it may use certain terms in that disclosure that U.S. oil and gas companies generally do not include or may be prohibited from including in their filings with the U.S. Securities and Exchange Commission.